ellroberts/cpq-mobile-v1/src/fix-log.md

 ### ⏭️ Next Steps
 - Have changed the image paths and now the images aren't loading in the selection plans modal

+---

+## [v14.1] – 2025-06-03

+### 🎯 Goal
+Move assets folder to public

+### 🔄 Fixes & Updates

+- Need to update files that reference the assets

+### ⏭️ Next Steps
+- Currently have assets duplicated where only the modal is connected to the folder in public, the page view is still connected to the src folder.